purerosefallen/YGOTzolkin/readme.md

 ## Run

 * Run in Unity editor
 Copy ```strings.conf```, ```lflist.conf```, ```cards.cdb```, ```pics```, and ```textures``` from YGOPro to the project folder.

 * Run built executable
 Copy ```strings.conf```, ```lflist.conf```, ```cards.cdb```, ```pics```, ```textures``` from YGOPro and ```tzlstrings.conf``` from project folder to the folder of the executable, and then run it.

 ## Rough TODO List

-* Necessary function of YGOPro
+* Necessary functions of YGOPro
   * Indicative effects and animations
   * Expansions (pre-released cards) support
   * Replay mode
   * WindBot integration
   * Old Master Rule support
-  * Sound
+  * Sounds
   * Miscellaneous
 * Art works
   * UI design